localstack/docs/content/en/references/multi-account-setups.md

 In the first case, the value is assumed to be the account ID.
 In the second case, the default account ID `000000000000` is used as fallback.

-LocalStack will also ignore possible production AWS Access Key IDs (starting with `ASIA...` or `AKIA...`) and fallback to default.

-In the future LocalStack shall support proper access key IDs issued by the local IAM service, which will then be internally translated to corresponding account IDs.

 ## Examples

 In following examples, we configure the AWS CLI account ID via environment variable.